What does the phrase ‘seen them given’ mean? This football expression suggests that the referee could have awarded a penalty but did not.

 Football clichés are expressions or sayings that are often associated with the emotional aspect of the game and they form an important part of the football discourse - all fans of the game know what 110%, sick as a parrot and over the moon mean.
 Check through the meaning of the following words and phrases on this page and then check your understanding in our football cliche quizzes.

-This week, languagecaster.com brings you the football phrase ‘clean sheet’.
+This week, languagecaster.com brings you a common football cliche – ‘They wanted it more’.

 Pipped at the post: This means to be beaten at the last moment; just before the end of the race or game.
 In football, we use this to talk about a team who loses the race to be champions at the last minute.

 How many different kinds of shots are there in football – here we explain one of them – to lob